 Below is a list of frequently asked questions.
 If you have more questions about Ahava, please feel free to contact us directly.
 We’ll be happy to help in any way!

 Because we are dedicated to maintaining a low student to teacher ratio, we offer a limited number of spots in each age group.
 To guarantee your child’s acceptance, we strongly encourage you to register now!
 We are fully licensed from Bright from the Start.

 Our program fills up quickly!
 When you register, please make sure to indicate the earliest start date that you would like to request, and we will work with you to let you know when a spot is available.
-We currently have a small wait-pool for our all of our classes for the 2017-18 school year.
+We currently are registering to a wait list for all of our classes for the 2022-23 school year.

 Yes.
 Unlike many preschools, Ahava allows you to enroll at any time of the year, providing there is availability in your child’s age group.
 When classes are full, we will keep a “wait pool” of interested families.